 Iranian television has reached Latin America, and after years of waiting to be able to travel between Caracas and Buenos Aires and still have access to our favorite Iranian soaps, the dream has become reality.
 Following the launch of the Iranian government’s first Spanish-language news website, HispanTV, a few months ago, a 24-hour satellite channel in Spanish began broadcasting yesterday under the same name.
 HispanTV is the first satellite channel in Spanish emanating from the Middle East, and will feature a mixture of news as well as Iranian movies and soap operas.

 This is true not only in majority Muslim countries like Indonesia, Senegal, or Pakistan, but also in areas like Russia or the Ukraine (where nearly 40% have a positive opinion of Iran) as well as places like Mexico or Venezuela, where a quarter and third have positive opinions of Iran, respectively.
 Additionally, Iran has a long history of engaging in public diplomacy around the world, and HispanTV adds Spanish to the long list of languages Iranian television and radio currently broadcasts (which currently ranges between diverse tongues such as Bosnian, Hebrew, Indonesian and Uzbek, among others).
-Finally, the launch of the channel comes after a recent tour by President Ahmadinejad to Ecuador, Nicaragua, Cuba, and Venezuela, a tour which helped kill the myth that Iran is somehow “isolated” in a world of unfriendly regimes.
+Finally, the launch of the channel comes after a recent tour by President Ahmadinejad to Ecuador, Nicaragua, Cuba, and Venezuela, a tour which helped dispel the myth that Iran is completely isolated.

 HispanTV’s website is a bit bland (and shares PressTV’s aesthetically unappealing layout), though it’s slightly more tropical color scheme brightens the picture up a bit.
 Towards the bottom you can check out clips from the broadcast, and a live broadcast feed is also available.